Jules Rabin: Peace Walk (1960—1961)

 Rabin originally participated with the Committee for Non-Violent Action (CNVA) in the earliest of the American-Soviet Peace Walks known as the "San Francisco to Moscow Walk for Peace" from 1960 to 1961.
-He began working with the group as a photographer alongside a documentary film crew headed by Hilary Harris, which later released a short documentary film about the movement titled The Walk (1962), for which Rabin received credit.
+His work with the group was as a photographer alongside a documentary film crew headed by Hilary Harris, which later released a short documentary film about the movement titled The Walk (1962), for which Rabin received credit.
 Rabin eventually joined the movement himself.
 The group marched across the United States calling for nuclear disarmament, traveling to Britain, Belgium, and West Germany.
 They were permitted to travel to Moscow via East Germany and Poland.
 The attempt at citizen diplomacy was widely covered by most major media outlets.
 The Associated Press reported that Rabin and other peace activists had tea with Nina Kukharchuk-Khrushcheva, the First Lady of the Soviet Union, in Moscow, in October 1961.
 The group discussed disarmament, and asked the First Lady to consider setting a good example for other nations by disarming their weapons.
 She politely declined.

 Upon his return, he documented his experience in an essay for Liberation magazine in November 1961 titled "How We Went".
 In the essay, Rabin describes the peace walk with mixed results.
 They were able to reach people in many countries, but the ideological barrier with the Soviets was impenetrable.
 "We proposed that they undertake unilateral disarmament and that in the spirit of individual responsibility, each Soviet citizen who regarded war as intrinsically evil should on his own initiative abstain from all phases of military activity, including civilian labor in armaments industry."
 In response, the peace delegation was laughed at by the Russians.
 "The Soviets", writes Rabin, "are determined to maintain their position of military strength—in defense, as they habitually allege, of the peace and of their territorial integrity—as long as their appeal for complete and general disarmament, multilaterally implemented, goes unheeded...As persons affected by the Gandhian and Christian traditions of nonviolence, we Peace Walkers found this disharmony of the Soviet position harsh to our ears.
 How can one simultaneously protest that one loves peace and avow implacable hatred and annihilation of a prospective enemy?"